netgen/local-development-setup/docs/source/macos/nodejs.rst

    nvm use 19.7.0

-However, you will rarely need to do that - usually your project should have ``.nvmrc`` file which already has Node.js version defined.
+However, you will rarely need to do that - usually, your project should have a ``.nvmrc`` file, which already has the required Node.js version defined.
 In that case, all you need to do is run:

 .. code:: console

    nvm use

-This command, however, will fail if requested version of Node.js is not already installed, and will require you to install it first.
+This command, however, will fail if the requested version of Node.js is not already installed, and will require you to install it first.
 To get around this, you can run: